 We don't just talk cars ... we teach how to buy them.

-The Mini Cooper is truly a globally unique vehicle, carving out its own very special and appealing personality.
+The Mini Cooper is truly a globally unique vehicle, having carved out its own very special and appealing personality.
 With its BMW genes, it's a sporty blend of British mini-car charm with German precision engineering.
 The result is a head-turning design coupled with incredibly precise steering and handling in a car that seems to drive with boundless energy.

 And we just happen to love the Mini.
 I'm 6' 2" and when I first saw one I didn't take it seriously.
 Kinda looked like a toy to me.
 But then I went for a ride in a manual shift S model ... been hooked ever since.
 I had plenty of room ... much more so than I ever could have expected.
 And the drive was exceptional.
 It really did have the feel and handling of a BMW.
 I then looked at them in a whole different light.